-The Organization files Form 990, Return of Organization Exempt from Income Tax, for its exempt activities in the United States federal jurisdiction within the United States.
-All of the Federal income tax returns of the Organization for years 2012 through 2014 remain subject to examination by the Internal Revenue Service, generally for three years after they were filed.
+The Organization files Form 990, Return of Organization Exempt from Income Tax, for its exempt activities in the federal jurisdiction within the United States.
+The federal income tax returns of the Organization for years 2013 through 2015 remain subject to examination by the Internal Revenue Service, generally for three years after they were filed.